mantovan1/ponggame/README.md

-# pong_game
+# pong-game

-## Para jogar este jogo é necessário ter instalada a biblioteca pygame
+## To run this game it's necessary to install pygame library in your system

 pip3 install pygame